 Here’s where it begins to get interesting.
-The 1 p.m. advisory on the 16th was urging Florida residents to stay current with the 115 mph storm.
+The 1 p.m. advisory on the 16th urged Florida residents to stay current with the 115 mph storm.
 There were near-certainties that the storm would take a due-north course:

-Now look – it’s wind speeds jumped 35 mph and by 5 p.m. – a mere 2 hours later – Hurricane Camille was near to a cat 5 hurricane in the middle of the Gulf of Mexico.
-Also, note that the only hurricane warnings issued have been for Florida.
+Now look – its wind speeds jumped by 35 mph and by 5 p.m. – a mere 2 hours later – Hurricane Camille was near cat 5 status.
+Also, note that the only hurricane warnings issued were for Florida.

-By 1 a.m. on Sunday morning, Camille was 300 due south of Pensacola.
-She was moving northwest; however, the NHC still had yet to post hurricane warnings for residents west of the Florida panhandle.
+By 1 a.m. on Sunday morning, Camille was 300 miles due south of Pensacola.
+She was moving northwest; however, the NHC still hadn’t posted hurricane warnings for residents west of the Florida panhandle.
 Note that the belief was still leaning towards Camille turning due-north.
 Also, the winds had increased to 160 mph.

 At 3 p.m., Camille’s winds were at 190 mph and the ominous warnings were verbatim to what was posted as Hurricane Katrina (see those below the graphic):